 Although students may request a specific course to teach, the course, the number of times the course is offered, and the time-of-day the course is offered will be determined by the department to meet its curricular needs.

-Robert S. Daniel Teaching Fellows will be those students who have completed two semesters of the TOPP Practicum and have successfully taught an undergraduate course.
+Robert S. Daniel Teaching Fellows will be those students who have completed Psych-9909 and Psych-9910 and have successfully taught an undergraduate course.

 Graduate Research Assistants